sxlxc/Hakyllsite/posts/circuitpacking.md

 They shows that a graph is good if and only if it is truncatable.
 Then this becomes a graph theory problem.
 They provides some sufficient condition for graphs to be truncatable and manage to prove all the graphs we are interested in are good. (a 16-page long proof)

 Ding and Zang's work [@ding_packing_2009] characterizes matroids that satisfy $\nu_{2,w}=\tau_{2,w}$.
 As noted before and in their paper, matroids that satisfy $\nu_{1,w}=\tau_{1,w}$ must be direct sums of circuits (if there is no coloop).
-The $k=1$ result can be understood as finding matroids whose fractional circuit packing number and fractional circuit hitting set number are equal.
+The $k=1$ result can be understood as finding matroids whose integral circuit packing number and integral circuit hitting set number are equal.
 One may wonder if people have studied similar things on matroid bases.
 There are lots of works (see refs in [this paper](https://arxiv.org/abs/2408.00173)) on homogeneous matroids which have the property that fractional base packing number (strength) equals to fractional base covering number (fractional arboricity or density).
 However, the analogous question for bases should be characterizing matroids with $\text{cogirth}=\floor{\text{strength}}.$ Is this problem interesting or is there any existing paper?